andyg-dev/data-analysis-projects/README.md

 [Check out the Power BI folder here](./powerbi/)

 ---

-## Jupyter Webscraping API Database Projects

-### Web Scraping Quotes from "Quotes to Scrape" using Python

-This project demonstrates web scraping techniques using Python.
-The goal is to scrape quotes, authors, and associated tags from the website "Quotes to Scrape" using BeautifulSoup and Requests.
-The script retrieves the HTML content from the webpage, parses the quotes, authors, and tags, and then stores and prints them in a structured format.

-### Key Features Demonstrated:

-- Python (Requests, BeautifulSoup)
-- Scrapes quotes, authors, and tags from the website.
-- Uses requests to fetch the webpage content.
-- Parses the HTML using BeautifulSoup to extract relevant data.
-- Displays the data in a clean, readable format.

-### Iowa Liquor Sales Data API Project

-In this project, I developed a Python-based solution to interact with the Iowa Liquor Sales Data API, enabling the extraction, cleaning, and analysis of large datasets.
-The goal was to extract and process alcohol sales data and prepare it for business intelligence analysis.

-### Key Features Demonstrated:

-- Python (Requests, Pandas)

-- Jupyter Notebooks

-- API integration for extracting real-time liquor sales data from the Iowa Liquor Sales API.

-- Data cleaning using Pandas, handling missing values and formatting key metrics.

-- Automates data extraction and cleaning, exporting cleaned data to a CSV file for analysis.

 ## Combined Excel Python PowerBI Project

 This project analyzes productivity trends based on time-tracked data collected over 18 days in 2023.
 The data is recorded in small time blocks, and the goal is to clean, categorize, and visualize this data for actionable insights.